w3f/polkadot-wiki/docs/general/glossary.md

-Historically, the term "parathread" has been used in two contexts: a chain registered with a `ParaID` on the [relay chain](#relay-chain) that has not yet become a parachain (i.e. not connected to a {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} core), or as an on-demand parachain (i.e. a parachain using on-demand coretime) which does not produce blocks at regular intervals.
+Historically, the term "parathread" has been used in two contexts: a chain registered with a `ParaID` on the [relay chain](#relay-chain) that has not yet become a parachain (i.e. not connected to a Relay Chain core), or as an on-demand parachain (i.e. a parachain using on-demand coretime) which does not produce blocks at regular intervals.

 ## Parachain Registry